 Artifacts are added to the list of files to be installed by the function install.
 This function takes the name of the destination directory, relative to the prefix and the file to be installed.

-install "bin" "$builddir/bang" -- installs bang to $prefix/bin/
+install "bin" "$builddir/bang" -- installs bang to $PREFIX/bin/

 install defines the target install (run by ninja install) and a line in the help message (see ninja help).